-In UP, our human capital is indispensable and our approach is "Reach and Teach" as well as "Reach and Remind'.
-Training schedules are prepared for our employees annually in the respective Estates and other Departments to ensure that the various training modules are being carried out on a regular basis throughout the year.
+In UP, our human capital is the backbone of all our operations and to that end our "Reach and Teach & Reach and Remind" programmes are indispensable.
+Training schedules are therefore prepared for our employees annually in the respective Estates and other Departments to ensure that the various training modules are being carried out on a regular basis throughout the year.